dotplug/dotfiles/README.md

 ## Usage reference

-- `dotfiles install`: Install all required software
+- `dotfiles install`: Install all required software.
+To avoid software installation use the DOTFILES_OS_UPDATE_OS envvar set to "false".
 - `dotfiles install-plugin [-nh] <DOTFILES_GIT_URL>`: Install desired plugins
   - `-h, --help`          Display help
   - `-n, --no-reload`     The installer will not refresh the session at the end